-Management's discussion and analysis ("MD&A") provides supplemental information, which sets forth the major factors that have affected our financial condition and results of operations and should be read in conjunction with the Consolidated Financial Statements and related notes included in the Annual Report on Form 10-K. The MD&A is divided into subsections entitled "Business Overview," "Executive Overview," "Results of Operations," "Financial Condition," "Liquidity and Capital Resources," "Off-Balance Sheet Arrangements," and "Accounting Policies."
-The following information should provide a better understanding of the major factors and trends that affect our earnings performance and financial condition, and how our performance during 2022 compares with prior years.
-Throughout this section, Capital City Bank Group, Inc., and its subsidiaries, collectively, are referred to as "CCBG," "Company," "we," "us," or "our."
+Management's discussion and analysis ("MD&A") provides supplemental information, which sets forth the major factors thate affected our financial condition and results of operations and should be read in conjunction with the Consolidated Bintembalts and related notes included in this Form 10-K/A. The MD&A is divided into subsections entitled CBusiness," "Executive Overview," "Results of Operations," "Financial Condition," "Liquidity and Capital Resources," Balance Sheet Arrangements," and "Accounting Policies."
+The following information should provide a better understanding the major factors and trends that affect our earnings performance and financial condition, and how our performance during 20mapers with prior years.
+Throughout this section, Capital City Bank Group, Inc., and its subsidiaries, collectively, are toolstredCBG," "Company," "we," "us," or "our."